flipkart-incubator/statreduce/README.md

 }
 ```
 This calculates On-base percentage for baseball players by taking playerStats as input and returning obp as output.
-R functions can also be loaded from files.
+R functions can also be loaded from files/hdfs/jar.

 Look at MoneyballOnBasePercentageDriver.java or TemperatureSummaryDriver.java for usage examples.
 (Sample data and R functions are in data/ and functions/ dir)